amanravi-squareops/road-to-devops/M6-WebApp2Tier/3-multi-instance-setup.md

     # vim /etc/fstab
     # <dns>:/ /<mount-point>/ nfs4 nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport,_netdev 0 0

-### After editing , make sure before reboot, run this command .
+### After editing the fstab file, make sure, before rebooting, to run this command.
     # sudo mount -a

-Now upload your photo on wordpress and paste image url in the browser and refresh and check image present in the browser or not.
+Now upload your photo on WordPress, paste the image URL in the browser, and refresh and image is present in the browser or not after consecutive refreshes.